rexfaq/rexfaq/README.md

 **52) When does Rex get a CEX (Centralized Exchange) listing?**

 Rex design is not very compatible with CEX listings.
 It's simply not connected to that type of trade and market.
 Why?
 Because it's a financial product, a form of investment, a Certificate of Deposit.
 It would be strange to trade investments in a Centralized Exchanges.
 Imagine you are trading a contract.
 It doesn't make sense.
 The same applies to Hex, while being one of the first investment-only token at 2 years old it hasn't been listed yet.
 And maybe it never will.
 Simply because the token use case is not trade, but investment.

-**53) "Some of you dont understand that this what made APY that high today was whales unstaking their big bags.
-There was (and hopefully stays like this) over 400000000 tokens circulating.
-Yes, closing dead stakes contribute to APY increase but not big fat 2% that we've seen today (in reference to the Dead Stakes event 09/24/21)).
-Let's hope whale(s) dont restake for some period and keep apy close to 15-16%."**

-This is a double edged sword.
-Like anything in tokenomics there are incentives and counter incentives to balance the game theory behind Rex.
-While whales scrape and sell REX, they do raise the interest % for everyone.
-At the same time they dump the price so it could lead to things being equal.
-People are attracted to both price apreciation and APY.
-This is why MASS ADOPTION is the overarching aim of Rex project.
-It simply solves everything in a win-win scenario to all participants.
-This of course comes with a price, rewards will be decreased for huge players and will get more and more distributed.

-**54) Hey guys I’ve got two questions: when you close dead stakes is that the same as essentially burning those tokens?
-As in your principal that was staked?**

-No. The tokens aren't burnt.
-They are distributed in the form of shares among all stakeholders in a form of penalty for withdrawing the stake before its maturing period (that was defined in its birth).
-You can check formulas for penalty and share distribution in the White Paper.